alsaibie/me319/prelabs/prelab8.md

 As you can see, adding the saturation limit makes the simulation significantly more realistic.
 For the motor with the saturation limits applied, the gains can be retuned to produce a balanced input values.

+## Improvement to the model

+In addition to saturation limits, and assuming the motor parameters are verified to reflect those of the actual motor being simulated, there are additional improvements to the model that are possible

+ - Model the sensor dynamics and noise.
+This can be done by simulating the encoder as a separate system that feeds in pulsed signals based on the motor position and velocity.
+Or the improvement of the model can be done by adding random noise on the sensor reading $e=r-(\Omega + w)$ where $w \sim  N(0, \sigma)$
+ - The motor dynamics are in the continuous domain, so a more accurate numerical integration technique may need to be used to propogate the system states.
+ - The time-period at which the control law is computed should match what is achieved on the micrcontroller (the periodic callback function frequency).
+ - The friction (damping) effects are nonlinear in reality.
+They can be modeled and simulated more accurately.
+Also, static vs kinetic rotational friction.
+ - If a gearbox is used, it also introduces nonlinearities in the model.
+ - Acceleration limits may be required by the application.
+If the motor is used in a factory or robotic manipulator, it may be unsafe to accelerate beyond a certain limit.

+### How much reality is enought?
+It depends on what you are trying to do.
+If it is fairly simple to setup the experiment on the real motor, it would make more sense to head straight and try the controller on the micrcontroller directly.
+In fact, with experimentation, the model in the simulation can be adjusted and tuned to reflect reality.